rushill2/IntegratedLibrarySystem/README.md

 - Uses 2FA to verify and sends an email using the SMTP server for the email domain name with a code (since it's not a web app can't do a url)

 ### Parametrized SQL
-Mainly to prevent injections.
+- Mainly to prevent injections.
 Input validation as well in order to prevent any mischief

-### Server Password Protection
-Password is stored in a compiled file that is encrypted using AES-128.
-Password is decrypted on
 # Specifications

 ## User Types